 Standards for the learning, development and care of children

-Day nurseries and pre-school must follow the statutory framework for the early years foundation stage when caring for under fives.
+Day nurseries and pre-schools must follow the statutory framework for EYFS when caring for under fives.

-Pre-schools usually offer a more sessional approach having morning and afternoon groups within the school day and term time only.
+Pre-schools and playgroup usually offer a more sessional approach.
+They provide morning and afternoon groups within the school day and term time only.

 Pre-schools, which offer part time care, take children from between 2 years and 2 years 6 months upwards.
 Whereas Day Nurseries can take children from 3-6 months and can offer full day care.
 They can be contacted directly at any time.

 Day nurseries are usually open from 8am to 6pm, although some open earlier and close later to meet parents’ needs.

 Most are open 48 to 51 weeks a year.
 Please contact the individual nursery for their daily/hourly rates

 Day nurseries and pre-schools provide care and early education for children from birth to age five.
 They are registered with Ofsted and inspected regularly.